SolidLabResearch/PANDA/README.md

-# Privacy Preserved Healthcare Stream Monitoring
+# PANDA

-The repository contains the code for the Privacy Enabled Streaming Service for a Dashboard.
-The streaming service enables query processing and reasoning over the streams.
+The repository contains the code for the Privacy-preserving platform for ANomaly Detection in healthcare streAms (PANDA) platform, which is a service

-## Tests

-The tests for the Privacy Enabled Streaming Service for a Dashboard are written using the Jest framework.
-The coverage isn't 100% yet, but will be done in the recent future.

 ## Linting